Banking Exams > Basic English Grammar for Competitive Exams > Singular and Plural Nouns

-Singular and Plural Nouns - Basic English Grammar for Competitive Exams - Banking Exams
+Singular and Plural Nouns | Basic English Grammar for Competitive Exams - Bank Exams PDF Download

 A noun names a person, place, thing, or idea.

 Usually, the first page of a grammar book tells you about nouns.
-Nouns give names of concrete or abstract things in our lives.
+Nouns give names to concrete or abstract things in our lives.
 As babies learn "mom," "dad," or "milk" as their first word, nouns should be the first topic when you study a foreign language.

 For the plural form of most nouns, add s.